JacksonGS-1/MC1R_Progression_Code/README.md

 # MC1R_Progression_Code
 Project Title: MC1R loss-of-function is associated with accelerated motor progression in Parkinson’s disease

-Project Overview: Included in this repository is the R and SAS code used to analyze longitudinal clinical and a-synuclein seed amplification assay data from PD and prodromal PD participants in the Parkinson's Progression Markers Initiative (PPMI).
-In order to analyze different clinical parameters simply rename the "updrs" to the parameter of interest.
+Project Overview: Included in this repository is the R and SAS code used to analyze longitudinal clinical data from PD and prodromal PD participants in the Parkinson's Progression Markers Initiative (PPMI).
+In order to analyze different clinical parameters simply rename "updrs" to the parameter of interest.

 Dependencies: The data required to run this code can be found in the PPMI Database (www.ppmi-info.org/access-data-specimens/download-data; RRID:SCR00_6431).
 After downloading and curating the data from PPMI, simply update the working directory and file paths to run this code.
 The following R packages are required to run this code: dplyr, readxl, tableone, writexl, tidyr, VennDiagram, grid, lme4, lmerTest, ggplot2, sjPlot, broom.mixed, patchwork, ggpubr, RColorBrewer, vcd.